Table of Contents

 Catholics associate the Lady of Fatima with miracles and signs.
 But miracles are not evidence for divine power for the devil can also do miracles to deceive the world (Revelation 16:13-14; Revelation 19:20).
 The Bible gives many cases of “lying wonders” (Exodus 7:22; 8:7; 8:18; Matthew 24:24; Mark 13:22; Revelation 13:13-14).
 In fact, Satan and his demons can masquerade as angels of light (2 Corinthians 11:14-15).
 In Deuteronomy 13:1-5, we read that even if a “prophet” makes a prediction that comes to pass or gives a miraculous “sign” but teaches the worship of false gods, he is a false prophet and should be rejected.

 The Scriptures teach that no one is burning in hell fire today.
 Both the wicked and the righteous that have died are in their graves “sleeping” awaiting the Resurrection (John 11:11-13; John 5:28, 29; Job 21:30, 32).
 Rewards and punishments will be given at the Second Coming not at death (Revelation 22:12; Matthew 13:40–42; John 12:48; Revelation 21:8; 2 Peter 3:7).

 - Prayers should only be addressed to the living God not to the dead

 Mary and the saints are sleeping in the grave (1 Thessalonians 5:25; 2 Thessalonians 3:1; Hebrews 13:18, etc.).
 The Bible forbids praying to the dead and associates it with sorcery, witchcraft, necromancy, and divination (Leviticus 20:27; Deuteronomy 18:10-13).
-For more on the state of the dead, check the following link.
+For more on the state of the dead, check the following The Intermediate State.